-We take the safety of our children extremely seriously.
-All our staff listen carefully to our children, take care to ensure that they have the opportunity to express their emotions and work with them to ensure that they can be happy in school.
+We take the safety of our children seriously.
+All of our staff listen carefully to our children, take care to ensure that they have the opportunity to express their emotions and work with them to ensure that they can be happy in school.

 Our dedicated pastoral team provide specialist support in a variety of ways depending on children's and parent's needs.
-(See our offer of Early Help)

-- Mrs Jones - Parental Engagement Co-ordinator
+- Mrs Jones - Inclusion Manager

 - Miss Kalejova - Attendance and community liaison

 - Mr Patel - Attendance and community liaison

 - Mrs Womersley - Governor with responsibility to Safeguarding

 At Widden we expect that our children should feel safe and happy.
 We strongly focus on children having good relationships and friendships across the school.
 We educate our children on what happens when we need to repair a relationship and how we can solve our problems peacefully.
 We want our children to know the difference between falling out, children being unkind or mean and bullying.
 And what to do about it.
 Our bespoke PSHE programme of study helps children to understand that, bullying is: Targeted and intentional Malicious and unkind It causes harm over time as it is repeated.
 It can be both physical and emotional harm.
 The whole school focused on being united against bullying during anti-bullying week and what we can do when we are witness to or victim of bullying.
 Bullying is taken seriously by staff and pupils alike and dealt with appropriately.

 If you have concerns regarding bullying, then please share these with Mr Doyle in the first instance.

 The vision for behaviour management at Widden Primary School is underpinned by aspirational expectations of outstanding behaviour, which, in turn, is focused on enabling all of our children to access high-quality educational experiences and prepare them for a fulfilled existence as the citizens of tomorrow’s community.